Sunrise over the bog with a wooden boardwalk and tower.Source: Sven Zacek

 How to prepare for your hike

-First off, wear proper clothing.
+First, wear proper clothing.
 Your clothing should keep you dry, warm, and well-protected from sun and rain.
-For example, warm, waterproof shoes with good grip are important for hiking in winter as you may come across ice, slush, or deep snow.
+For example, warm, waterproof shoes with good grip are important for hiking in winter, as you may encounter ice, slush, or deep snow.

 Summertime hikes call for mosquito and tick repellant, sunscreen, and a hat.
-In all seasons, carry along water, snacks, a map, a compass, and rain gear.
+Carry water, snacks, a map, a compass, and rain gear in all seasons.
 4G and 5G Internet access is generally strong throughout Estonia, but it's always good to have maps downloaded on your phone in case you cross an area where the signal is weak.

 While there are healthy populations of bears and wolves, they will be more scared of you than you are of them.
 If you do happen to catch sight of one when in the forest, consider yourself very lucky!